Caf, NFF, La Liga and Villarreal celebrate Chukwueze at 21 | Goal.com

 Congratulatory messages have poured in for the Super Eagles winger from well-wishers and his club on his 21st birthday.

-Chukwueze has continued to make a key contribution for both club and country and his impacts been praised.
+Chukwueze has continued to make a key contribution for both club and country and his impact been praised.

 Happy birthday @NGSuperEagles winger @chukwueze_8.
 Enjoy your day pic.twitter.com/baZKO5UMM4— The NFF 🇳🇬 (@thenff) May 22, 2020